Series I - Future Echoes - All scenes

 Rimmer, If I'm gonna go back to Earth,

-I'm going to have to go into stasis.
+I'm gonna have to go into stasis.

 It's gonna take 4,000 years just to turn around.